-The remainder of the assets and liabilities held by the Company at December 31, 2017 are not required to be measured at fair value, and the carrying value of these assets and liabilities approximates fair value.
+The remainder of the assets and liabilities held by the Company at December 31, 2018 and 2017 are not required to be measured at fair value, and the carrying value of these assets and liabilities approximates fair value.
+See Note 4 for additional disclosures related to the fair value measurements used in accounting for the purchase of an additional interest in the Gaylord Rockies joint venture.